The Bernheim Petition

 View a map showing Bernheim’s short walk from his home to where he worked

-You can view a map on Google Maps that will show you Bernheim’s 4 minute walk from his former home at Schillerstrasse 6b (today ul.
+You can view a map on Google Maps that shows Franz Bernheim’s four-minute walk from his former home at Schillerstrasse 6b (today: ul.
 Wybrzeże Wojska Polskiego 6) to the DeFaKa store.
 The store building is today known as IKAR.

 Conclusion